 Take a Central Park Walking Tour

-If you find the idea of exploring Central Park on your own overwhelming, you might enjoy taking a walking tour.
+If the size of Central Park seems overwhelming, consider a walking tour.
 The Central Park Conservancy offers free walking tours.
-The Central Park Conservancy tours last one to one-and-a-half hours, and they have over ten different walks available.
+The tours last one to one-and-a-half hours, and they have over ten different walks available.

 Enjoy a Picnic in Central Park